The-going/evlproject/content/core/testing.md

 Collect latency figures or tune the EVL core timer from the context of an EVL thread running in user-space.
 This is the default mode, in absence of `-i` and `-k`.
 {{% /argument %}}

+{{% argument "-s --sirq" %}}
+Measure the delay between the moment a [synthetic interrupt]({{< relref "dovetail/pipeline/synthetic.md" >}}) is posted from the out-of-band stage and when it is eventually received by its in-band handler.
+When measured under significant workload pressure, this gives the worst case interrupt latency experienced by the **in-band kernel** due to local interrupt disabling (i.e. _stalling_ the in-band pipeline stage).
+Therefore, this has nothing to do with the much shorter and bounded interrupt latency observed from the out-of-band stage by EVL applications.
+{{% /argument %}}

 {{% argument "-r --reset" %}}